Notable People

 Why he still matters

-Robert Reich matters because he made inequality discussable as a problem of citizenship, not just income distribution.
+Robert Reich matters because he made inequality discussable as a problem of citizenship as well as income distribution.

 He taught millions of readers, students, and viewers to ask who benefits from a given set of economic rules and who gets to write those rules in the first place.
 He moved easily between government service, the classroom, documentary film, short-form media, and book publishing without diluting the argument at the center of his work.
 He did not make economics simpler by making it dumber.
 He made it politically legible.